 What is ERR_CONNECTION_TIMED_OUT Error?

 It could also imply that your website is receiving more requests than it can handle.
 This is especially true if your hosting provider has a RAM cap.
 When you wait more than 30 seconds for an answer, you know there's a problem with communication.
-Your browser will then cancel the connection to the unresponsive page and display the error message "ERR_CONNECTION_TIMED_OUT."
+Your browser such as chrome and internet explorer will then cancel the connection to the unresponsive page and display the error message "ERR_CONNECTION_TIMED_OUT."

 An error page does not provide complete information about the source of the problem; it merely informs you about the issue.
 Depending on the device you're using, the error message may have somewhat different phrasing.
 This includes the following: